Hill: Terminology

-The Great Soviet Encyclopedia defined "hill" as an upland with a relative height up to 200 m.
+The Great Soviet Encyclopedia defined "hill" as an upland with a relative height of up to 200 m.

 A hillock is a small hill.
 Other words include knoll and (in Scotland, Northern Ireland and northern England) its variant, knowe.
 Artificial hills may be referred to by a variety of technical names, including mound and tumulus.

 Hills may form through geomorphic phenomena: faulting, erosion of larger landforms such as mountains and movement and deposition of sediment by glaciers (notably moraines and drumlins or by erosion exposing solid rock which then weathers down into a hill).
 The rounded peaks of hills results from the diffusive movement of soil and regolith covering the hill, a process known as downhill creep.

 Various names may be used to describe types of hills, based on appearance and method of formation.
-Many such names originated in one geographical region to describe a type of hill formation peculiar to that region, though the names are often adopted by geologists and used in a wider geographical context.
+Many such names originated in one geographical region to describe a type of hill formation particular to that region, though the names are often adopted by geologists and used in a wider geographical context.
 These include: